Where you can go on holiday | Check FCDO updates before you travelFind out more

 It's a whopping number, and narrowing it down was a tricky feat, but here are the ones worthy of your beach towel.

-This 500-metre-long beach is one of the prettiest on the north east coast.
+This 500-metre-long beach is one of the prettiest on the north east coast of Majorca.
 It’s one of Spain’s most spectacular beaches, with wonderfully clear, shallow waters and a backdrop of verdant pines.

 It’s also a great option for families looking to venture away from the resorts without going too far – there are lifeguards during the summer months, and facilities include toilets and a kiosk.
 Budding sandcastle builders will love the soft golden sand and there are pedalos and stand-up paddleboards available to rent.